jamestowers/custom-featured-image-metabox/README.txt

 With this plugin, you can custom the Featured Image metabox by:

-* Set the tilte text instead of the default "Featured Image".
+* Set the title text instead of the default "Featured Image".
-* Add instructions for the image, like the image dimenstions.
+* Add instructions for the image, like the image dimensions.
 * Set a custom set / remove link text, instead of the default "Set / Remove featured image".
 * Custom the metabox by post types.
 Each post type has its own custom settings.